Photonic implementation of Majorana-based Berry phases

-The optical simulation allows us to fully control the MZMs with a high fidelity.
-It is known that by braiding different pairs of MZMs we can realise only Clifford gates~\cite{Bravyi2006}, such as the Hadamard gate, $\text{H}=\frac{1}{\sqrt{2}}\left( \right)$, the $(-{\pi\over 4})$-phase gate, $\text{R}=\left( \right)$, which are not universal for quantum computation~\cite{Gottesman1998}.
+By experimentally simulating the braiding of different pairs of MZMs we can realise only Clifford gates~\cite{Bravyi2006}, such as the Hadamard gate, $\text{H}=\frac{1}{\sqrt{2}}\left( \right)$, the $(-{\pi\over 4})$-phase gate, $\text{R}=\left( \right)$, which are not universal for quantum computation~\cite{Gottesman1998}.
 The inclusion of a non-Clifford gate, such as the ${\pi\over 8}$-phase gate, $\text{T}=\left( \right)$, can resolve this problem~\cite{Bonderson2010}.
-We simulate the ${\pi\over 8}$-phase gate by moving two MZMs at the same site and exposing them to a controlled local perturbation.
-We experimentally demonstrate that, unlike the H and the R topological gates, the ${\pi\over 8}$-phase gate is not immune to local perturbations.
+We experimentally simulate the ${\pi\over 8}$-phase gate by moving two MZMs at the same site and exposing them to a controlled local perturbation.
+We experimentally demonstrate that, unlike the H and the R topological gates, the ${\pi\over 8}$-phase gate is not immune to local perturbations in the Majorana system.
 Nevertheless, `magic state distillation'~\cite{Bravyi2005} can be used to produce error-corrected ${\pi\over 8}$-phase gates from noisy ones.
-This approach permits an impressive high error threshold, over 0.141~\cite{Bravyi2006}, for noisy gates.
-In addition, recent results show that the number of non-topological ${\pi\over 8}$-phase gates can be dramatically reduced in quantum algorithms~\cite{Kliuchnikov2013, Paetznick2014}, which significantly improves the overall fault-tolerance of MZM quantum computation.
-We finally implement the Deutsch-Jozsa algorithm~\cite{Deutsch1992}, which requires only the application of H and R gates on a single qubit encoded in MZMs and is thus topologically protected at all times~\cite{Kraus2013}.
-When access to an arbitrary number of Kitaev chains is possible, two-qubit topological gates can be realised by employing the braiding control procedures presented here.
+When access to an arbitrary number of Kitaev chains is possible, two-qubit topological gates can be realised by employing the control procedures presented here.